 Either way, you’re causing yourself unnecessary stress.
 Believe it or not, you can actually enjoy packing for vacation, you just need to learn how to do it well.
 Let us share some pro luggage packing tips!

-Whether you’re traveling with a carry-on bag under your arm, a piece of check-in luggage, travel bags, or weekender bags, we’ve got the packing tips to make every trip feel as relaxing as a beach vacation, even before you leave home.
+Whether you’re traveling with a carry-on bag under your arm, an entire luggage set, travel bags, or weekender bags, we’ve got the packing tips to make every trip feel as relaxing as a beach vacation, even before you leave home.
 Keep reading to learn all the travel packing hacks you’ll ever need to avoid extra baggage fees!

 Keep reading for some packing tips inspired by the expert herself—starting with packing checklists.